SEN Information Report for Parkside School 2021-2022

 Educational Psychologists, Speech Therapists, School Counsellor, Starfish, CAMHS and many other support specialists as and when needed.

-We also employ 45 Learning Support Assistants who support pupils in their learning, health and personal needs across the school.
+We also employ 47 Learning Support Assistants who support pupils in their learning, health and personal needs across the school together with 1 Welfare Assistants.

 What we do to support our learners at Parkside School